Fuel injection service:

 - If you are going to store your injectors for any length of time it is good practice to make sure that they are clean, well lubricated and stored in a sealed plastic bag.
 Try to remove as much air from the bag as possible.

 - Most of those who attempt to clean their own injectors spend more money and time on the cleaning process than what it would have cost to sent the them off and have it professionally cleaned.
-In the end that is what most do after they tried to clean there own dirty fuel injectors …. send it off and have them professionally cleaned.
+In the end that is what most do after they tried to clean there own dirty fuel injectors, send them off and have them professionally cleaned.

-- Always remember that what you loosen in the tank or in the fuel lines has only one way to go if the fuel filter is not in good shape …… straight into the injectors.
+- What ever you loosen in the tank or in the fuel lines has only one way to go if the fuel filter is not in good shape, straight into the injectors.
 Any thing after the filter will automatically be sent to the injectors causing them to become partially or completely clogged.